slerman12/Help-me/Philosophy/Velocity-Addition-Formula.md

 Such applications of Einstein's theory can't be valid at the same time as Einstein's first postulate.
 The object in motion must be defined to travel at exactly the speed of light: $\frac{\partial x}{\partial t} = \frac{\partial x'}{\partial t'} = c$ by implication of Einstein's first postulate.
 Einstein's first postulate is necessary to his derivation of the Lorentz transformation, and the latter is necessary to the derivation of the velocity-addition formula.

-> Einstein assumed $x$ and $x'$ to be the spatial coordinate points (for reference frames $K$ and $K'$ respectively) of a single light beam, *in vacuo* —  or, more specifically, of some object traveling at speed $c$, independent to reference frame — in the first postulate.
-There is no circumventing that, despite the ubiquitous misunderstanding.
+## Velocity-addition formula

+In the first postulate, Einstein defined $x$ and $x'$ as spatial coordinates in two reference frames $K$ and $K'$ respectively such that the body whose position is represented by these spatial coordinates is always measured as traveling at speed $c$, independent to reference frame.
+Namely, he described a beam of light, *in vacuo*,  emitting from the intersecting origins of the reference frames.
+Whatever beam, particle, or body is chosen as the referent of $x$ and $x'$, the first postulate constrains the validity of the choice only to those beams, particles, or bodies that satisfy these properties of speed $c$ and independence to reference frame, despite the ubiquitous misunderstanding.
 Below, the misunderstanding is emphasized via this postulate's implication to the velocity-addition formula.

-## Velocity-addition formula

 ### Deriving the velocity-addition formula